 RC cars don’t give you that same tactile feedback, making it challenging to adjust power accordingly.

-The TSM system controls the car’s steering to adjust to the high power coming from the drive wheels combined with the slippery conditions.
+The TSM system controls the car’s steering to adjust to the high power from the drive wheels combined with the slippery conditions.

 Since you don’t have to feather the throttle, Traxxas TSM lets you perform faster starts from the line, keep your car straight, and corner faster on slippery surfaces.